What is the Georgia History Festival?

 Extra!
 Extra!
 Headlines and Historical Markers

-This video will highlight ways to engage students in place-based and inquiry-based activities.
+This video highlights ways to engage students in place-based and inquiry-based activities.
 Using newspaper-related historical markers around Georgia, educators will learn strategies to connect students to history in their own communities.
 Watch the video.

 Georgia Day Expo Informational Webinar